Cause of Excess CO2

 Or when the same data is plotted at full scale, we can get a better idea of relative contributions as follows ;

 More CO2 in the air, because of a warming ocean, means more plant life on earth, perhaps 10-20% over the last century.
 And because plants prefer the C-12 isotope of carbon over the less abundant C-13 isotope, this tends to obscure any human contribution to excess CO2.

 Despite wild claims by global warming alarmists in the IPCC that excess CO2 once emitted into the air remains for hundreds of years before equilibrium is again established, actual observations indicate otherwise.
 From the end of WWII in 1945 to the Nuclear Test Ban Treaty (NTBT) in 1963, nuclear weapons exploded above ground generated a spike in carbon-14 in the atmosphere.
 Measurements of how fast this rare isotope of carbon in CO2 is naturally removed from the air gives a half life for all isotopes of CO2 of about 6 years .

 MANKIND’s CONTRIBUTION TO EXCESS CO2

-Part of the increase of CO2 from its historically very low levels [previously in earth’s history was 20 times more abundant], is due to human causes and part to natural ones.
+But transient and minor fluctuations are due partially to human causes and part to natural ones.
+Vegetation on earth fluctuates on time scales of weeks to months and is TWO ORDERS of magnitude larger than any putative human contribution.
 Simple considerations place an upper limit on human contributions to the yearly increase of CO2 in the atmosphere of less than 1/3rd.
-More likely, however, the human contribution to annual CO2 increases is less than 5-10% of the total.
+But more likely, the human contribution to annual CO2 increases is less than 5-10% of the total.

 That IPCC models continue to miss-represent CO2 lifetimes and human contributions from the simplest of theoretical considerations indicates a political agenda rather than a scientific one.